SiWolf/SCORE/README.md

 3.)
 Run SCORE.
 If you have chosen to use Sequanix you can launch SCORE using the GUI.
 If you are working on the command line execute the run-SCORE.sh shell script (make sure the script is executable) and specify the amount of threads the analysis may use.
 Example: ./run-SCORE.sh 8 to launch SCORE using 8 threads (default = 4).
 SCORE will automatically parallelize the internal rules accordingly.

 4.)
 Analyze the results.
 All results essential for the DEG prediction are saved within the deg/<analysis_name>/ folder.

+For a more details please visit our [wiki](https://github.com/SiWolf/SCORE/wiki).

 ## 2.)
 FAQ